dtrungtin/actor-booking-scraper/README.md

     "extendOutputFunction": EXTEND_OUTPUT_FUNCTION
 }
 ```

 * `search` is the only required attribute.
 This is the Booking.com search query.
 * `destType` specifies type of search, available values are `city` and `region`.
 * `simple` defines if the data should be extracted just from the list page, default is `false`.
 * `useFilters` sets if the crawler should utilize criteria filters to overcome the limit for 1000 results.
-* `minScore` specifies the minimum allowed rating of the hotel to be included in results, default is `8.4`.
+* `minScore` specifies the minimum allowed rating of the hotel to be included in results.
 * `maxPages` sets maximum number of pagination pages to be crawled.
 * `checkIn` check-in date in the yyyy-mm-dd format.
 * `checkOut` check-out date in the yyyy-mm-dd format.